-A new AncestryDNA service promises testers insights into how certain genetic traits may run in their families and ethnic groups.
-AncestryDNA Traits tells testers what their genes indicate for 18 physical attributes: hair color, type and strand thickness; eye color and iris patterns, skin pigmentation; perception of bitter, sweet and savory flavors; finger length; cleft chin; earlobe and earwax type; freckles; male hair loss; cilantro aversion; asparagus metabolite detection and the infamous “unibrow.”
+AncestryDNA promises testers insights into how certain genetic traits may run in their families and ethnic groups.
+For an additional $10, your test can include AncestryDNA Traits.
+This feature tells testers what their genes indicate for 26 physical attributes: hair color, type and strand thickness; eye color and iris patterns, skin pigmentation; perception of bitter, sweet and savory flavors; finger length; cleft chin; earlobe and earwax type; freckles; male hair loss; cilantro aversion; asparagus metabolite detection and the infamous “unibrow.”

 1. A personal report with a little bit of genetic and cultural context